datacarpentry/astronomy-python/_episodes/03-motion.md

 ~~~
 {: .language-python}

-Again, the sum of a Boolean series is the number of `True` values.
+Again, the sum of a Boolean series is the number of `TRUE` values.

 ~~~
 pm_mask.sum()